-Mexican Shredded Beef for tacos, gorditas, tostadas, and more!
-With stove top, slow cooker, and Instant Pot instructions included.
+Mexican shredded beef tacos are a meal the whole family craves.
+This flavorful beef recipe is also a favorite for, gorditas, tostadas, and more!
+With stove top, slow cooker, and Instant Pot instructions included, there’s no excuse not to make this delicious recipe.
 Gluten-free and super kid-friendly.

-A big plate of beef tacos is really hard to beat.
+A big plate of tender beef tacos are really hard to beat.

-This recipe for Mexican Shredded Beef (or Carne Deshebrada) is the perfect thing when the weather is starting to turn and you’re ready for a warming dinner, or when you want to cook once and eat all week long.
+This recipe for Mexican-inspired shredded beef (or Carne Deshebrada) is the perfect thing when the weather is starting to turn and you’re ready for a warming dinner, or when you want to cook once and eat all week long.

-I’ve dress up a basic chuck roast with plenty of garlic, jalapenos, and my favorite mixture of spices like chili powder, cumin, and smoked paprika.
+I’ve dressed up a basic rump roast with plenty of garlic, jalapeños, and my homemade taco seasoning made with chili powder, cumin, and smoked paprika.

-So keep reading for a recipe for shredded beef for tacos you’ll make again and again!
+Keep reading for a Mexican food recipe you’ll make again and again!

 making shredded beef for tacos is so, so easy